 The Foundation has committed to funding the balance of outstanding costs associated with the purchase and installation of a new MRI unit and the refurbishment of an existing MRI unit at Health Sciences North.
-The project is anticipated to be completed prior to March 2023.
-The Foundation has \$1,456,102 (2021 - \$1,997,397) of internally restricted funds to satisfy this commitment.
-The balance of available funds exceeds the anticipated future costs to be incurred.
+As of March 31, 2023, the project is substantially complete, and no further costs are anticipated.
+The Foundation has \$1,402,115 (2022 - \$1,456,102) of internally restricted funds to satisfy this commitment.

-During the year, the board has made a commitment of \$35,000, from the Medical and academic affairs restricted fund, to Health Sciences North to support the purchase of a specific equipment.
-The board also committed to Health Sciences North Research Institute amounts of \$450,000, \$600,000 and \$600,000 for fiscal years ending 2023, 2024 and 2025 respectively.
-These funds are in support of various research to be performed for the above noted years.
+As at March 31, 2023, the Foundation has outstanding commitments to Health Sciences North in the amount of \$85,000 for the funding of equipment.
+The Foundation has also committed to Health Sciences North Research Institute amounts of \$600,000 for fiscal years ending 2024 and 2025, with a total outstanding commitment of \$1,200,000.
+These funds are in support of various research projects to be performed in the above-noted years.